Timesheet statement reminder

 Who gets notified

 The lifecycle events also carry the employee’s direct manager as a target — this is how the manager’s approvals inbox gets populated on rebuild.
-Live notifications follow the same routing: the employee sees the deadline/overdue notification; the manager sees the pending approval in their inbox.

 Troubleshooting